nlesc-nano/Tutorials/docs/1_build_qd.rst

 Using dummies
 ---------------
-In order to cap the inorganic core with a certain amount of a oleate ligands, we will replace part of the superficial Br anions with our negatively charged ligands.  (in our case, this would mean replacing  ).
-Since neutrality has been mentioned to be a requirement, the replacement has to ensure that the total charge of the final QD is still neutral (i.e. if a certain number *n* of Br- anions are removed, *n* oleate anions need to be added).
-Moreover, the capping procedure depends on the surface coverage we want our Quantum Dot to have (in our case, we chose to cover 80% of the surface of our perovksite core).

-All of these requirements can be fulfilled by an intermediate step: the initial replacement of the inorganic ion (Br- in our specific example) with a dummy ion of the same charge.
-We chose to use Cl- as our dummy ion.
-The replacement can be done by means of a small python script.
+Our next step is to specify the location of our oleate ligands at the nanocrystal surface.
+To do that, we will mark the desired positions of the ligands anchoring groups with dummy ions.
+Again, to ensure the charge neutrality if *n* oleate anions are to be added, *n* superficial Br anions will be replaced by *n* dummies.
+Here we will build our perovskite nanocrystal capped by 80% of oleate ligands by replacing 80% of the surface Br ions, by Cl (our dummy ion) by means of a small python script.
 Please note that the script requires a **CAT** module.
-We invite you to read the relative `documentation <https://cat.readthedocs.io/en/latest/0_documentation.html#cat-documentation>`_ before continuing this tutorial.
+We invite thus you to read the relative `documentation <https://cat.readthedocs.io/en/latest/0_documentation.html#cat-documentation>`_ before continuing this tutorial.
 Let's now have a look at the script:

 .. code:: python